 The connection uses perfect forward secrecy, which is a method of improving HTTPS security by generating a unique session key for each VPN session, ensuring that even if the current session is compromised, previous or future sessions can’t be compromised by using the same key.

 When testing the download speed of a VPN, we here at Pixel Privacy use a gigabit Ethernet connection based in North America.

-We test each VPN by connecting to 3 different locations – the United Kingdom, the United States and Hong Kong – on 3 different days and at 3 different times of day.
+We test each VPN by connecting to 3 different locations – the United Kingdom, the United States, and Hong Kong – on 3 different days and at 3 different times of the day.

 We test using the Windows version of the provider’s app, and the app is configured to connect using OpenVPN over UDP.